Unethical Fast Fashion Brands to Avoid

 60 years ago people just owned a few outfits to alternate through.
 They mended clothes that needed repair, re-cobbled shoes, and sewing their own clothes was much more common.
 Today, the culture of mending damaged products has completely died out, our home economics skills have been forgotten, and it has been replaced with a culture of seasonal trends and shaming of "outfit repeating".
 With fleeting seasonal trends and some stores releasing weekly collections, women today tend to only wear items for five weeks before upgrading to the latest colour or cut.

 According to both IBISWorld and the Australian Bureau of Statistics, the average Australian spends $1,000-$1,500 on new clothes per year.
-Yeah, that's a good $30bn a year.
-That's the most of any country in the world.
+That's a good $30bn a year, and the most of any country in the world.
 Due to our wealth, our consumption of unnecessary products is overwhelming.
-We buy and buy and buy, but the more we buy the more corners have to be cut to meet demand.
+We buy and buy and buy, but the more we buy, the more corners have to be cut to meet demand.

 When you pause and consider the labour involved in the production of each and every garment, you can begin to appreciate the stress the fashion industry is under to keep up with demand.
 How are they managing to pay adequate wages and take due environmental care while producing so many items so quickly?

 My earlier blog Responsible Fashion covered the general ethical issues tied up in over-consumption of fashion specifically, and my entire blog section on Minimalism covers the personal harm from over-consuming.
 What I thought would be useful now is a hard and fast list of brands we should non-negotiably avoid until they agree to turn things around and respect all workers along their supply chain.

 The following are a list of the worst known fashion companies in Australia that deserve to be boycotted in defence of human rights, listed in no particular order.